 John Maynard Keynes is often quoted as having said: When the Facts Change, I Change My Mind.
 This suggests that Keynes had managed to largely overcome his confirmation bias, at least on economic matters.
 That doesn’t mean he was right.
 But it does suggest that he was objective.

 Imagine you could program an intelligent robot with all the financial knowledge and intelligence of a human, but without any confirmation bias.
 Then the robot would be the most objective economist and financial guru.
 We’re not there yet.
 But humans are already using computer programs that perform useful financial calculations to help with decision making.
 Computer programs don’t suffer from confirmation bias.
 But on the other had they’re not as smart has humans.
-So the human has to be the master, and the program the slave.
+So the human must remain in control, with the program acting as a support tool.

-There are very few truly useful retirement planning tools available to the general public.
+There are relatively few truly useful retirement planning tools available to the general public.
 That’s why we created EvolveMyRetirement.
-We call it the Intelligent Financial Planning Calculator because it improves (evolves) its strategies as it goes along.
-Used correctly, EvolveMyRetirement helps avoid confirmation bias.
-It helps with important financial decisions before, at and after retirement.
+We call it the Intelligent Financial Planning Calculator because it refines (evolves) its modelled strategies as it runs.
+Used correctly, EvolveMyRetirement can help reduce the influence of confirmation bias.
+It helps users explore important financial decisions before, at, and after retirement.